Feven98/capstone_blog/README.md

 - Lastly, you need to navigate to (http://localhost:8000) to see the homepage in your browser.

-# Link to user stories
+# Link to users stories

 <a href=https://github.com/Feven98/guzo_blog/blob/main/planning.md#user-stories>User Stories and Flow</a>